 In 1564, a large graphite deposit was discovered in northern England.
 The material could be used to replace the Italian lead pencils that were used for writing, so even though it consists of pure carbon, it was given the name plumbago – lead.
 It was much later that physicists came up with the concept of the elements, but the name has lived on.
 Our Graphite products have a velvet matte, greyish-black hue created by controlled protolysis, in which brass components are dipped in a bath.
 This produces a dark, subdued lustre that interacts beautifully with other colours.

 Most people know that in space, no one can hear you scream.
 The scientific basis for this is the fact that sound waves cannot travel in a vacuum.
 But maybe this is part of the reason why space is so peaceful.
 Your senses are filled with peace and calmness.
 Black Chrome is a darker shade of chrome that brings to mind science fiction.
 The alloy contains platinum, creating an almost hologram-like depth.

 Chemists in the Middle Ages were known as alchemists.
 They were obsessed with the idea of producing gold by finding an ancient element known as “The Philosopher’s Stone”.
 Research and magic were blended together in a tangle of confusion, and many of the documents they left behind are so full of mystical formulae that they can no longer be interpreted.
 Despite this, there is much in modern science that has its origins in the resolute quest for gold.
-Our Honey Gold products acquire their complex shine from our use of a few per cent of genuine gold in the alloy.
-This produces an exclusive lustre that does not age or tarnish.
+Our Honey Gold products have an exclusive lustre that does not age or tarnish.

 Brushed Black Chrome